 IP & Licensing is a global group of qualified IP professionals who protect DSM's innovations by securing patents and trademarks.
 This group also includes certified licensing professionals who offer expertise for intellectual property-intensive deals across all DSM businesses, including joint development agreements, technology acquisitions and sales, and in-, out- and cross-licensing deals.
 DSM filed 277 patents in 2019.
 This reflects our continued focus on innovation projects with higher potential for business impact.

 Emerging Business Areas

-DSM's EBAs provide strong long-term growth platforms in promising end-markets that are based on the company's core competences.
-DSM has three EBAs:
+Our EBAs provide strong, long-term growth platforms in promising end-markets that are based on the company's core competences.
+We have three EBAs:

 DSM Bio-based Products & Services